Unsold Auction Property

 Let’s look at these reasons in more detail and explain why some lots are classed as unsold auction property.

-It is very important that the vendor chooses the right guide price for the property or reserve price during the preparatory stage to ensure it aligns with the acceptable sale price.
+It is very important that the vendor chooses the right guide price for the property or reserve price during the preparatory stage.
 Lower prices are often used by auctioneers as a way to generate interest in the property and is a key aspect of the marketing procedure.

 An attractive low price property leads to more prospective buyers taking part in the bidding process which in turn drives up the price.
 If the guide price is too high, there will be no bidders which means the property is more likely to remain unsold at auction.